peterchinman/personal-website/public/assets/articles/random-word-generator.md

 To be honest, 25% unfamiliarity might make this worse for certain purposes.

-Things I’d like to accomplish in the future.
+Things I'd like to accomplish in the future.

 Expand the dictionary.
 Find other lists of words that I can cross-reference against my dictionary, to generate differing levels of rareness.
-Alternatively, I’m imagining that you could attach a rare-ness score to each word, and then instead of sampling randomly, we could sample, weighted by rareness.
+Alternatively, I'm imagining that you could attach a rare-ness score to each word, and then instead of sampling randomly, we could sample, weighted by rareness.

-I’d like to be able to set certain restrictions like:
+I'd like to be able to set certain restrictions like:
 - number of syllables
 - contains certain phonemes
 - rhymes with